TheRoddyWMS/Roddy/README.md

 == Changelist

+- queryworkflowstatus now gives a much leaner overview about all datasets of a project.
+  There was also a bugfix which stated that some processes were still running though they were obviously crashed.

 - The Roddy wrapper script for called scripts contains various new checks which will lead to ABORTED, if the conditions cannot be met.

 - The feature toggle file can be selected with --usefeaturetoggleconfig=<file>.